ebzzry/ebzzry.github.io/en/src/zsh-tips-1.md

 To display all your functions, run:

-    functions
+    % functions

 <a name="mixingthem">Mixing them</a>
 ------------------------------------

-Littering your config file with complete function definitions for every little command that you want is dumb, at best.
+Littering your config file with complete function definitions for every little command that you want is dumb.
 Instead, we’ll use a better way to define global aliases and small functions.
 Open your `~/.zshenv` file using your favorite editor.

 First let’s define the functions that will define the others.